 Voluntary Retirement Plan - In fiscal year 2005, the College offered a voluntary retirement incentive program.
 Full-time employees with 15 consecutive years of employment were eligible.
 The incentive included 50% of the final base pay, payable over three years beginning in September 2006 and paid health insurance until June 30, 2006.
-In addition, in fiscal year 2008, the College offered a new incentive for those full-time employees who have at least 10 years of service and who are eligible for "normal retirement" as defined by the Public School Retirement System (PSRS) or Public Education Employee Retirement System (PERS).
+In addition, in fiscal year 2008, the College offered a new incentive for those full-time employees who have at least 10 years of service and who are eligible for "normal retirement" as defined by the Public School Retirement System (PSRS) or Public Education Employee Retirement System (PEERS).
 The incentive included 50% of the final base salary, payable over three years beginning in September 2009 and paid health, dental, and vision insurance until June 30, 2009.
-As of June 30, 2010 and 2009, the College's liability to participants electing these programs was \$98,194 and \$196,228, respectively.
+As of June 30, 2011 and 2010, the College's liability to participants electing these programs was \$0 and \$98,194, respectively.

 Performance Lease - The College entered into a performance lease for energy efficient light fixtures and air conditioning units.
 Facilities under capitalized leases are recorded at the present value of future minimum lease payments.
-The future minimum payments on all significant leases with initial or remaining terms of one year of more at June 30, 2010, are as follows:
+The future minimum payments on all significant leases with initial or remaining terms of one year of more at June 30, 2011, are as follows:

-Fiscal Year ar
+Fiscal Year

-2011 \$ 172,395

-2012 172,395
+2012 \$ 172,395

 2013 172,395

 2014 172,395

 2015 100,565

-TOTAL FUTURE MINIMUM PAYMENTS 790,145
+TOTAL FUTURE MINIMUM PAYMENTS 617,750

-LESS AMOUNT REPRESENTING INTEREST (78,960)
+LESS AMOUNT REPRESENTING INTEREST (49,229)

-PRESENT VALUE OF FUTURE MINIMUM LEASE PAYMENTS \$ 711,185
+PRESENT VALUE OF FUTURE MINIMUM LEASE PAYMENTS \$ 568,521